rssrobotics/rssrobotics.github.io/_attending/families.md

 #### Lab Tour and Poster Sessions

-On Wednesday 7/13 at 5:30pm, we will have a kid-focused lab tour of the MIT Stata Center immediately before the poster session.
+On Thursday 7/13 at 5:30pm, we will have a kid-focused lab tour of the MIT Stata Center immediately before the poster session.
 Details and sign up [here][lab tour]!
 Afterwards, families and caregivers are welcome to attend the poster sessions and enjoy the food.
 We will have a kid's table with